BWMac/BWMac/README.md

 I am passionate about building software that enables Scientists to conduct and share their data openly.

-Here are some projects I have been working on lately:
+Here are some projects I have been contributing to lately:

 <table border="1">
   <thead align="center">